Air Fryer Cooking Times & Temperature Chart (Free Printable Cheat Sheet)

 What Are the Air Fryer Cooking Times for Baked Goods and Breakfast?

-The air fryer functions as a small convection oven, making it excellent for reheating pastries, baking small batches of treats, and cooking breakfast items.
+The air fryer functions as a compact convection oven, making it ideal for reheating pastries, baking small batches of treats, and cooking breakfast items in under 15 minutes.
 Keep temperatures at the lower end of the air fryer range (300–360°F) for baked goods to prevent the exterior from browning too fast before the center sets.

 | Food | Temp (°F) | Time | Flip? | Notes |